Revision of Breast Augmentation

 Implants don’t change with time.
 Unfortunately, breast tissue does.
 As we age, the effects of gravity combined with the loss of collagen and dermal support of the skin, softening of the breast fat and loss of firmness of the glandular component of the breast results in overall sagging of the breast with loss of firmness.
 Now, couple this with some weight gain, which results in an increase in breast tissue now sitting in front of the implant.
 This results in sagging of the breast in front of the implant, called a “waterfall deformity” and a breast lift is now needed.
 To achieve ideal breast aesthetics, it may also be worthwhile to replace with a larger or smaller sized implant.
 Maybe several years have passed and there are better types of silicone gel implants available now that better suit your breast tissues.
 All these concerns can be addressed in a single surgical procedure!
 A mastopexy is associated with surprisingly little post-operative discomfort in most cases.
 Sometimes, Galaflex mesh is also used to provide additional support (like an “internal bra”).
 Remember, this mesh will dissolve in a couple of years, and be replaced with a layer of new living scar tissue that will provide continued support to your breasts.

-Exchange from Saline to Silicone gel implants
+Changing from Saline to Silicone Gel filled implants

 Many women have saline implants.
 For many years, there was no available alternative in the United States.
 Compared to silicone gel filled implants, saline implants are much firmer, and more likely to have palpable and sometimes visible rippling.
 If you are interested in having breasts that are softer, look and feel more natural, then an implant exchange from saline to silicone gel may be an option to consider.
 Sometimes a size change as well is indicated, which should not be a problem.
 With today’s options in silicone gel implants, an implant that best fits the tissue and contour characteristics of your breasts is easily attainable.